Oydin Norboyeva: Career

 In 1964, Norboeva began acting in films with her first role of Suraya in Uchkun Nazarov's film “Suraya”.
 The next year, in 1965, she received a diploma “For a successful debut” of the film festival of the republics of Central Asia and Kazakhstan for this role.
 In 1966, Norboeva starred as Nadia in the firm “Don’t shoot at the 26th”.
 In 1967, she was awarded the Lenin Komsomol Prize of Uzbekistan for this role.

 In 1973, Norboeva played a role of Tahmina in the film “Rustam and Suhrab”.
 The film was shot at “Tajikfilm”.
 In 1978, Norboyeva starred in the film “Vesennyaya melodiya” (“The Spring Melody”).

 In 1979, she was awarded a title of People's Artist of the Uzbek SSR.

 Since 1986, Norboeva combined her main work with work at the Ilkhom Theater of Mark Weil, and since 1990, she collaborated with the Academic Russian Drama Theater of Uzbekistan.

 In total Norboeva has played over 50 roles in theater and cinema.
 Norboyeva starred in the films: "Obsessed" (Zamira), "Insight", “Don't shoot at the 26th” (Nadia), “You are my song” (Kamila), "The Legend of Rustam" and "Rustam and Suhrab" (Takhmina), "As the heart commands" (Khairi) and others.

 Personal life

 Oydin Norboeva was married to the director Khabibulla Fayziev (born 1938) and the actor Bimbolat Vataev (1939-2000).
 Her son Dzhanik Fayziev is an actor, director and producer.
-Currently Norboeva lives in Tel Aviv, Israel.
+Since 1999, Norboeva lives in Tel Aviv, Israel.